pypppe/pypppe/README.md

 # Hi there, I'm Lily! 👋 🏳️‍⚧️

-I'm a developer and the creator of **Astrarune**, a hub for helpful web tools and projects.
+I'm a developer and the creator of **Zandovo** (formerly, Astrarune), a hub for helpful web tools and projects.
 I love building things that make the internet a little more fun and accessible.

 ---